pedrolucas7i/DockerAppStore/README.md

 ## 🛠 Future Improvements

-- Add search and category filters
-- Add Dockerfiles for easy containerization
+- Add Dockerfile generation for users to easily containerize their applications.

 ---